2016's most inspiring fixes & stories from the community

 Nice one, ladies!

 A group of students at the School of Jewellery in Birmingham took 3/4 of a ton of old jewellery from charities, and organised a huge fun workshop to give it all a new life through creativity.
 Sugru was one of the materials they used to reimagine them.
 Some truly surprising and beautiful pieces were created.
-You can see a great selection in our blogpost about the project.
+You can see a great selection in the page How to transform junk into gold.

 Doesn't this just inspire you to do the same with your old jewellery?
 We're fired up!